walknuts/southportapartments/pages/4-your-home.md

 - Please check the brand and model in case your unit’s original appliances and equipment were non-standard or have been replaced.
 - For your internet safety, the links are to the manufacturer’s website or a reputable Australian retailer, not one of the ‘Manuals’ websites.
-- See our ‘Safety’ page for the instructions for your smoke alarms and other safety devices.
+- See our ‘Safety’ page for instructions on your smoke alarms and other safety devices.

 ### Air conditioner